We've been welcoming US students to Strathclyde for over 150 years - our first US students began studying with us in the 1850s.

 Find out what some of our recent Fulbright students thought about the University of Strathclyde.

-Our Centre for Health Policy has partnerships with a number of US institutions, including New York University and Yale University.
+Strathclyde's Centre for Health Policy has partnerships with a number of US institutions, including New York University and Yale University.

 Students require successful completion of the High School Diploma, plus one of the following: